 One-mile pool training plan

-Train for Swim Serpentine using the following sample sets and drill suggestions.
+You can try the following sample sets and drill suggestions to train for Swim Serpentine.
 Sample main sets include:

 Big Step Pyramid (1150 metres)